manschloemark/standup/README.md

 - Session Duration : how long the program will run
   - If you set this to 0 the program will run until you stop it
 - Work Intervals   : how long you work before taking a break
-  - After a work interval ends the program will trigger the 'reminder' you set
+  - After a work interval ends the program will trigger the reminder you set
 - Break Intervals  : how long your breaks are
   - After a break interval ends the program will start the next work interval
   - If you set this to 0 the program will wait for your input to start the next work interval